 Managing Connections

-Managing connections includes filtering the list of displayed connections, testing connections, duplicating connections, and editing connection values.
+Managing connections includes filtering the list of displayed connections, testing connections, duplicating connections, upgrading connections, and editing connection values.
 You can also view the pipelines and fragments that use each connection.

 When needed, you can delete a connection when it is not used in any pipelines or pipeline fragments.